DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Introduction

 Diffusion models~\citep{song2019generative,ho2020denoising,song2020score} have emerged as powerful tools for learning high-dimensional distributions, achieving remarkable success across a broad range of generative tasks.
 Their effectiveness as learned priors has led to significant advances in solving inverse problems~\citep{kawar2021snips,choi2021ilvr,saharia2022palette}, including image inpainting, denoising, and super-resolution.
 However, in many real-world scenarios, acquiring clean training data remains difficult or costly, and can raise significant concerns, as training on clean data might lead to memorization~\citep{somepalli2023diffusion,carlini2023extracting,somepalli2023understanding,shah2025does}, posing privacy and copyright risks.
 While data with mild or moderate corruption is often more readily available, particularly in domains like medical imaging~\citep{Wang2016Accelerating,Zbontar2018fastMRI} and compressive sensing, training diffusion models effectively using only corrupted or noisy observations presents substantial technical challenges.

-The fundamental difficulty lies in the fact that standard techniques for training diffusion models are designed for settings with access to clean data from the prior distribution.
+The fundamental difficulty lies in the fact that standard techniques for training diffusion models are designed for settings with access to clean data from the data distribution.
 When only corrupted or noisy observations are available, these techniques become inapplicable, and training diffusion models effectively reduces to learning a latent variable model from corrupted observations, a problem well-known for its theoretical and practical challenges.

 Recent work \citep{rozet2024learning,bai2024expectation} has proposed addressing this challenge by applying the Expectation-Maximization (EM) method with diffusion models as priors.
 However, this approach faces a critical difficulty: in each E-step, the algorithm must sample from the posterior distribution given the corrupted observations, whereas it only has access to the score function of the diffusion prior.
-To overcome this, these works adopt ad hoc posterior sampling schemes that rely on various approximations of the posterior score function that explicitly incorporate the corruption process.
-Such approximation schemes, however, are based on implicit structural assumptions about the true prior and the corruption process, making their approximation errors difficult to quantify.
+To overcome this, these works adopt ad hoc posterior sampling schemes that rely on various approximations of the posterior score function that explicitly incorporate the likelihood function.
+Such approximation schemes, however, are based on implicit structural assumptions about the true data distribution and the likelihood function, making their approximation errors difficult to quantify.